ska-sa/katgpucbf/doc/controlling.rst

 .. todo::

     Describe how to shut the correlator down.
-Product or master controller pass pass requests on to individual running instances.
+Product or master controller passes requests on to individual running instances.

 Monitoring
 ----------